Updated: May 21, 2021

 A: The expectation is that COVID-19 positive patients receive the same standard of care with regard to timing and access to health care as all other patients.

-Q: As the third largest transfer center/hospital in the country, do our COVID-19 models take into account the patients we will get from Tennessee, West Virginia and small area hospitals?
+Q: As the third largest transfer center/hospital in the country, do our COVID-19 surge plans take into account the patients we will get from Tennessee, West Virginia and small area hospitals?
 Will/can our “never refuse an ICU transfer” policy remain in place?

 Q: The current plan for admission of patients from outside hospitals is updated as follows: